zaki-alwadkar/python-jupyter-template/README.md

 ## 4. Submitting Your Work

 ### Submission Guidelines
-1. Save your completed project file with all solutions in the `src` folder.
+1. Save your completed exercise files with  solution in the `src` folder.
 2. Ensure all cells are executed, and outputs are visible in the notebook.
-3. Push your updated `src` folder to the repository.
+3. Push your updated exercise files to the repository.

 ### Goal